 Consistent Holiday Deals

 Official Apple stores are on the way as well.
-Bloomberg says Apple is mulling to launch at least three next year in New Delhi, Bengaluru, and Mumbai.
+Bloomberg says Apple is mulling launching at least three next year in New Delhi, Bengaluru, and Mumbai.
 However, it remains unclear how Apple will be fulfilling the Indian government’s prerequisite for opening first-party stores.
-The company has two options — it could either try to reach the 30 percent local production mark or source more Indian goods for their global operations.
+The company has two options — it could either try to reach the 30 percent local production mark or source more Indian goods for its global operations.

-A couple of weeks earlier, we learned that Apple has begun work on rebuilding its navigation service from the ground up.
-The new Apple Maps will play a critical role in the company’s revised India approach too with better localization and more consistently updated data.
+A couple of weeks earlier, we learned that Apple had begun work on rebuilding its navigation service from the ground up.
+The new Apple Maps will play a critical role in the company’s revised India approach, too, with better localization and more consistently updated data.
 Apple already has a development center for Maps in Hyderabad.
-However, until now, it was largely used for editing navigation data for regions other than India.
+However, until now, it has been largely used for editing navigation data for regions other than India.

-In spite of these changes, though, it’s still difficult to think how exactly will Apple climb the leaderboards, currently which place it at the 11th spot.
+In spite of these changes, though, it’s still difficult to think how exactly Apple will climb the leaderboards, currently which place at the 11th spot.
 Its core issues in emerging countries like India primarily revolve around pricing.
 The majority of the company’s sales in India largely come from a three-generation-old iPhone.
-Its most affordable smartphone available, iPhone SE is still double the price of what Indians usually spend.
-Local manufacturing is what we believe could be the answer to at least some of Apple’s woes in India but compared to OEMs like Oppo, Xiaomi or Samsung, it still has a lot of catching up to do.
+Its most affordable smartphone available, iPhone SE, is still double the price of what Indians usually spend.
+Local manufacturing is what we believe could be the answer to at least some of Apple’s woes in India, but compared to OEMs like Oppo, Xiaomi, or Samsung, it still has a lot of catching up to do.